Mick Mannock: First combats

 On 1 May 1917 40 Squadron escorted four Sopwith 1½ Strutters to the German airfield at Douai—the home of Jagdstaffel 11 (Jasta 11) commanded by Manfred von Richthofen the famed Red Baron.
 In the fight he evaded enemy aircraft but could not claim a success.
-Finally, on 7 May 1917—incidentally the day his inspiration Albert Ball died—he shot down an observation balloon, a respected achievement since the aircraft was heavily defended.
-40 Squadron lost a pilot, Captain Nixon, to five intercepting Albatros D.IIIs led by Lothar von Richthofen, the former's brother.
+Finally, on 7 May 1917—incidentally the day his inspiration Albert Ball died in a dogfight involving the Red Baron's younger brother, Lothar von Richthofen—Mannock shot down an observation balloon, a respected achievement since the aircraft was heavily defended.
+40 Squadron lost a pilot, Captain William Nixon, a flight commander aged 19 from Derbyshire, to five intercepting Albatros D.IIIs led by Lothar von Richthofen.
 Despite his growing experience Mannock remained outside the circle of friends in the squadron because of his apparent and initial lack of effort and success.
 He withdrew from their company and concentrated on improving.
 Alone, his nervousness disappeared and he made friends and acquaintances, but mostly outside the squadron.

 On 7 June he shot down an Albatros D.III for his second victory and on 9 June claimed a reconnaissance aircraft and an Albatros D.V but did not receive credit.
 On 14 June he was sent home on leave owing to exhaustion and spent two weeks in England.
 On 12 and 13 July he received credits for a DFW C.V taking his total to four.
 On the later date he claimed a third DFW but was denied official recognition for lack of witnesses.
 Mannock went to view his third victory which had fallen in friendly lines.
 The observer had survived but the pilot was dead.
 He forced himself to search the wreck and discovered the remains.
 The sight of a little black terrier mascot—dead in the observer's seat—upset Mannock for days.
 He wrote in his diary, "I felt exactly like a murderer."

 On 19 July Mannock was awarded the Military Cross (MC), which was published in the London Gazette on 17 September when the citation included successes he achieved in the intervening period.
 He received the personal congratulations of the AOC (Air Officer Commanding) Hugh Trenchard upon receiving his award at Béthune.